-The whole plot was kicked off by Family Guy deciding to show the prophet Mohammed uncensored.
+The whole plot of "Cartoon Wars" was kicked off by Family Guy deciding to show the prophet Mohammed uncensored.
 Then South Park did it with the episode "201" and caught controversy because of it.

 Osama Bin Laden being shot in the head by US soldiers on multiple occasions (namely the season five episode "Osama bin Laden Has Farty Pants" and the season 14 episode "It's A Jersey Thing") becomes funnier now that bin Laden's death (and how he died) has become a reality.

-South Park: The Movie (which depicts Saddam Hussein in Hell and as the Big Bad) was made prior to Saddam Hussein's death, interestingly enough.
+The Movie (which depicts Saddam Hussein in Hell and as the Big Bad) was made years before to Saddam Hussein's death, interestingly enough.

 The entire "Make Love, Not Warcraft" episode seems to have become a prophecy for the future of World of Warcraft now that a hacker has started killing large groups of people in major cities.